magnate3/raspberry-pi-os-qemu/docs/lesson00/rpi-os.md

 ##### Background: what's on SD card?

 On powering up, Rpi3 looks for the following files on `boot` partition of the SD card.
-The

 * bootcode.bin: the proprietary bootloader for enabling SDRAM.
 This comes with Raspbian.
 * start.elf: the proprietary firmware loaded by the bootloader.
 Using the updated Raspbian OS.
 This comes with Raspbian.